 Meanwhile, we find that corruption in Arkham Asylum is still alive and well, and of course, we see the Joker taking full advantage of that to escape from his prison cell.
 Two things are made clear straightaway: one, the Joker absolutely hates Jack Napier for taking all the fun out of Gotham and two, Joker knows what the Wayne family secret is.
 He’s ready to reveal the truth, but not without some help.

-This new trajectory that Murphy’s story is taking coming out of White Knight is so unique and exciting, but what I truly admire is how what took place in the past still has a major effect on this narrative.
+This new trajectory that Murphy’s story is taking coming out of Batman: White Knight is so unique and exciting, but what I truly admire is how what took place in the past still has a major effect on this narrative.
 We still see how Bruce continues to cope with Alfred being gone and see his relationship with Barbara and Dick develop further.
 Most importantly, we see Batman accepting his failure to protect Gotham after everything Jack exposed.
-It even has him questioning if he should reveal his identity and end his time as The Bat.
+It even has him questioning if he should reveal his identity and end his time as the Bat.
 But with what’s yet to be revealed by Joker and Azrael, this is only the beginning for him.

 It’s quite clear that there’s still a lot left to unpack in this story.
-I’ll definitely be thinking up my own theories until the next issue arrives, but overall, Batman: Curse of the White Knight has established an exciting new storyline that builds off of the events in White Knight.
+I’ll definitely be thinking up my own theories until the next issue, but overall, Batman: Curse of the White Knight has established an exciting new storyline that builds off of the events in White Knight.
 If you loved the first series, I highly recommend you give Murphy’s follow-up a read.
 It’s only going to get better from here!